-Personal device(s) will be confiscated, and the parent/guardian must pick up the device between 8 AM and 4 PM.
-The scholar will also receive after-school detention and a parent meeting will be scheduled.
+Confiscation of the personal device(s), parent/guardian retrieval of the device(s) between 8 AM and 4 PM, after-school detention, and a mandatory parent meeting.

 Scholar Transfer Policy

 Parents/guardians who wish to transfer their children to a different school must fill out discharge papers with the administrative office of their child's school.
 When a parent or guardian withdraws a scholar from HCZ Promise Academy, the school ensures the timely transfer of any necessary school records to the scholar's new school upon request.